CCBR/CCBR_NextflowTemplate/README.md

 ## Maintaining your tool

+### Use pre-commit hooks

+Pre-commit can automatically format your code, check for spelling errors, etc. every time you commit.

+Install [pre-commit](https://pre-commit.com/#installation) if you haven't already, then run `pre-commit install` to install the hooks specified in `.pre-commit-config.yaml`.
+Pre-commit will run the hooks every time you commit.

+### Versions

-- Increment the version number following semantic versioning[^3] in `src/TOOL_NAME/VERSION`
+Increment the version number following semantic versioning[^3] in `src/TOOL_NAME/VERSION`
-- Keep the changelog up to date with any user-facing changes in `CHANGELOG.md`

 [^3]: semantic versioning guidelines https://semver.org/

+### Changelog

+Keep the changelog up to date with any user-facing changes in `CHANGELOG.md`